twilio-internal/.github/README.md

-# welcome
+# Welcome

-twilio-internal Welcome repository for Twilio employees
+Welcome to the `twilio-internal` GitHub Organization.

+Twilio employees click [here](https://internal-product-docs.twilio.com/docs/scm/twilio-internal/intro) to learn more about how to join and use this organization.